Guide on Personalized Learningby Becton Loveless

 Personalized learning takes this approach to the next logical step.
 At its core, the philosophy of personalized learning suggests that there is no such thing as an average student and that each student needs tailored instructions and challenges.
 Only by applying personalized instruction to each individual student can learning be best encouraged among students.

 Reporting for Education Week, Sean Cavanagh noted that for many educators, personalized learning remained a difficult approach to implement.
-While they understood the general concept, teachers felt it was difficult to actually integrated personalized learning.
+While they understood the general concept, teachers felt it was difficult to actually integrate personalized learning.
 Many felt it was difficult to connect the concept to their practices.

 Personalized learning is, at its core, a curriculum personalized for each student.
 However, scholars also pointed to the importance of technology in empowering students.
 Through the use of digital tools, it’s possible to rethink entirely how classrooms are scheduled and structured.
 Using this approach, teachers shift from being lecturers to being facilitators, allowing students to independently engage with their materials and with one another.